-- 1. Check condition of tires for proper inflation. - 2.
-Turn off LPG valve on LPG tank. - Check that sewer connection, all external compartments and filler openings are properly stowed or closed and/or locked. - 4.
-Check that items stored on exterior of vehicle are securely tied down. - 5.
-Would any items stored on exterior of vehicle present a clearance problem? - 6.
-Lower and secure awnings/TV antenna.
+- 1. Check condition of tires for proper inflation.
+See tire inflation on page C-13. - 2.
+Turn off LPG valve on LPG tank. - 3.
+Check that sewer connections, city water hookup, TV cable, and all exterior components are unhooked and properly stowed away. - 4.
+Check that all external compartments and filler openings are properly closed and/or locked. - 5.
+Check that items stored on exterior of vehicle are securely tied down. - 6.
+Would any items stored on exterior of vehicle present a clearance problem? - 7.
+Lower and secure awnings/TV antenna (satellite dish). - 8.
+Follow all chassis manufacturers recommendations on checking and filling chassis fluid levels.